-An important ethical problem in the future is genetic manipulation.
-The technological development (advances) in medicine and medical science (medical research) could increase new ethical problems in the future.
+An important ethical problem for the future is genetic manipulation.
+The technological development (advances) in medicine and medical science (medical research) could create new ethical problems in the future.

-Hyperhypergestalt treatment decision
+Hyperhypergestalt treatment\decision

-Morally incorrect behavior in the doc-pat relationship occurs if the doctor withholds the informtion about the patient's treatment.
-It should be within the autonomy of the patient to decide about his/her own treatment (pat desire).
+Morally incorrect behavior in the doc-pat relationship occurs if the doctor withholds information about the patient's treatment.
+It should be within the autonomy of the patient to decide about his/her own treatment (pat\desire).

 We open the subprogram Gestalten tree).
 There the resulting hierarchical structure of our gestalt building operations appear.
-We klick on the icon and select the term problem_future.
-Then all the texts are marked in dark green colour where the concept problem_future occurs.
+We click on the icon and select the term problem\future.
+Then all the texts are marked in dark green color where the concept problem\future occurs.

-Fig. 12: Gestalten tree with marked texts about the topic problems_future.
+Fig. 12: Gestalten tree with marked texts about the topic problems\future.
 One is able to cut out parts of the gestalten tree according to any key concept (as for instance the green part of our gestalten tree).

 In the gestalten tree we find the two texts on the left side.
-On klicking on the appropriate fields the corresponding text is displayed.
+By clicking on the appropriate fields, the corresponding text is displayed.

 If someone asks for a justification for these two texts, then one will go to the lower level of the gestalten tree.
 There the hypergestalten are situated, which describe the individual ranges of topics in greater detail.
-The justification of the first Hyperhypergestalt future_problem through three hypergestalten reads as follows:
+The justification of the first Hyperhypergestalt future\problem through three hypergestalten reads as follows:

-Fig. 13: Foundation of the Hyperhypergestalt future_problem through three summaries of hypergestalten
+Fig. 13: Foundation of the Hyperhypergestalt future\problem through three summaries of hypergestalten